zen0bit/awesome-stars/topics.md

 ## reactjs

 - [suitenumerique/docs](https://github.com/suitenumerique/docs) - A collaborative note taking, wiki and documentation platform that scales.
 Built with Django and React.
-Opensource alternative to Notion or Outline.

 ## redux